Spatiotemporal Maps for Dynamic MRI Reconstruction: Discussion and Conclusions

 We have shown that spatiotemporal maps can be incorporated in the signal model, supporting numerous reconstruction frameworks for accelerated dynamic MRI.
 As proof-of-principle illustrations, we investigated a model-based reconstruction framework that includes spatiotemporal maps as part of a data-consistency term, where they encode the information about the dynamics of the data.
 The resulting inverse problem considers the spatial functions of the STM model as the optimization variables.
 This formulation reduces the reconstruction of a long dynamic series of images to the estimation of a few non-dynamic component images.
 Therefore, regularizers developed for non-dynamic MRI can be used.
 We evaluated the proposed reconstruction framework using a simple Tikhonov regularizer and a LORAKS-type regularizer.
 Using highly accelerated data, both regularizers obtained similar NRMSE metrics as the \LpS method based on low-rank models.
 However, the STM reconstruction framework showed additional denoising characteristics, and better captured small dynamic changes that are particularly relevant in fMRI.
 As an example, t-scores maps produced from fMRI images reconstructed using the STM-based approach clearly revealed functional activity in expected spatial areas, similarly to the gold standard; this was not the case when using a reconstruction based on a low-rank + sparsity model or other methods based on the PSF model.
+Interestingly, a simple data-sharing reconstruction exhibited a periodic pattern similar to that of the gold standard.
+A weighted version of this method could improve reconstruction performance and serve as initialization for other methods.
 We emphasize that the regularizers used in our experiments are not necessarily optimal, and they were just used as a proof-of-principle.
 Another option would be to use regularizers based on machine/deep learning models that were originally proposed in non-dynamic or dynamic settings.
 Moreover, given that spatiotemporal maps can be incorporated as part of the system forward operator, they could be used in other reconstruction frameworks that leverage on scan-specific machine learning methods, \eg, \cite{yu2025bilevel}.
 Exploring these ideas is part of our future work.